Live, Interactive Training (by Appointment only)

 7. Transcript posting column.
 There are four columns in the student transcript and you may indicate which column to post grades for this period.
 If you do not indicate a posting column, STUREC(c) will post all periods other than 1,2 or 3 into column 4.

 The correct Type, correct beginning date, correct Count Date and ending date are extremely important.
-There are two enrollment period Types.
+There are three enrollment period Types.

 • The Semester is the most common enrollment period Type.
 A Semester runs for 11 to 25 weeks.
 If you are counting PUPils in a Semester Type enrollment period, it is assumed that the Semester Repeats two times in the year (Fall & Winter).
 Thus as PUPil who enrolls for 550 hours for the Fall semester would be considered to be enrolled for 1,100 hours for the whole year.
-For PARticipants enrolled in a Semester Type enrollment period, the Repeats is not meaningful, which means there are no Repeats when calculating PARticipants.
+For PARticipants enrolled in a Semester Type enrollment period, the Repeats is not meaningful, which means there are no Repeats when calculating PARticipants and only Semester Type is appropriate for participants..
 You may run up to four Semester Type enrollment periods in one year, each must encompass one of the four official Count Dates as defined by the Legislature each year.
 July and April Count Dates are not appropriate for PUPils.

 The Ending dates and Beginning dates of enrollment periods of the same Type should not overlap.
-If you have four quarters or two semesters set-up throughout the year, make sure that the dates do not overlap.
-A semester counted in September should not overlap with a semester counted in February.
+If you have four quarters or two semesters or three trimesters set-up throughout the year, make sure that the dates do not overlap.
+A semester counted in October should not overlap with a semester counted in February.
 If they do, you run the risk of having FTE value for students enrolled in both periods disallowed upon audit.
-It is Ok to allow a July semester to overlap a September semester, or February to overlap an April semester -- as long as you do not enroll the same students in both periods.
-Since Quarter Type periods are only appropriate for PUPils, their dates should never overlap.
+It is Ok to allow a July semester to overlap an October semester, or February to overlap an April semester -- as long as you do not enroll the same students in both periods.
+Since Quarter Type and Trimester Type periods are only appropriate for PUPils, their dates should never overlap.

 Some programs find it useful to arrange their schedules into four Quarters (1,2,3,4) for PUPils and two Semesters (F,W) for PARticipants.
-If you run an enrollment period to utilize the July and April count dates you may wish to code them J and A. Makes sense, eh?
+If you run enrollment periods to utilize the July and April count dates you may wish to code them J and A. Makes sense, eh?

 Make sure that you create the enrollment periods before you begin creating classes and enrolling students.
 Changing your mind later can have unexpected results in your database!